appsody/website/content/docs/stacks/stacks-overview.md

 ## Contributing to a stack

-The following outlines the process to contributing changes to a stack:
+The following steps outline the process for contributing a new stack or changes to a stack:

 1. The Stack Contributor submits a pull request with changes to a stack.
 The pull request should follow commit guidelines detailing the stack changes.
-If the change is updating the stack's stability level, it must also describe how the stability criteria is met (e.g. how Docker best practices have been implemented).
+If the change improves the stack stability level, the pull request must also describe how the new criteria for that level is met (e.g. how Docker best practices have been implemented).

 2. The Stack Maintainer(s) (as listed in the `stack.yaml`) review the pull request, keeping in mind the stability criteria of the stack.
 If the Stack Maintainer(s) are satisfied that the stack changes follow the stability criteria, the pull request gets approved.

-    >Note: In the case of a contribution of a new stack, the Stack Release Team reviews the pull request and decides if the stack satisfies the chosen stability criteria.
+    >Note: If the stack is new, the Stack Release Team reviews the pull request and decides if the stack satisfies the chosen stability criteria.

 3. The Stack Release Team merges and releases the new stack.
 When the stack is released:
     - A template archive is generated for each stack template